 Elaine Heumann Gurian is a consultant/advisor to a number of museums and visitor centers that are beginning, building or reinventing themselves.
-Her current clients include the Museum of the City of London, UK, The Exploratorium, San Francisco, The Royal BC Museum, Victoria, Canada and the Detroit Zoo, Detroit MI.
+Her recent clients include the Museum of the City of London, UK, The Exploratorium, San Francisco, The Royal BC Museum, Victoria, Canada and the Detroit Zoo, Detroit MI.
 In the past she has worked as a senior consultant to the following projects (A partial listing); The Museum of the Resistance, Santa Domingo, Dominican Republic, The Powerhouse Museum, Sydney, Australia, The National Museum of the American Indian and the National Museum of American History, Smithsonian Institution, Washington DC, The National Discovery Museum, Thailand, National Museum of Australia, the Jewish Museum Berlin, CIRMA, the national archive of Guatemala, Te Papa; the Museum of New Zealand, the Museum of World Cultures, Gothenburg Sweden, and the Dubai Municipality Children’s Museum.

 Ms. Gurian is widely published.
 In 2006, Routledge published her volume, Civilizing the Museum: the Collected Writings of Elaine Heumann Gurian.
 She is editor for the volume.
 Institutional Trauma: The Effect of Major Change on Museum Staff and currently on the editorial board of the journal, Curator.